Office of Emergency Services

 Natural hazards

 Natural hazards are those occurring in nature, and there is nothing that can be done to prevent them.
-These include
+For our area, these include:

 • Flooding